YazJaff/AWS-Terraform-ELKStack/README.md

  ===========================================================================

- Calculate time
+ Time efficiency

- Time taken to spin up and configure all nodes of the cluster 	-	6:30m Time taken to destroy                                      		 -	3:40m
+ Time taken to spin up and configure all nodes of the cluster 	-	6:30m

+ Time taken to destroy provisioned resources                		 -	3:40m

  ===========================================================================